theKashey/rewiremock/README.md

   rewiremock.inScope( () => {
     rewiremock('something').with(something);
     rewiremock.enable();
+    // is 'something' mocked?
+Yes
     ....
     rewiremock.disable();
     // is 'something' mocked?
+No
+    // is it still listed as mock?
 Yes
   });
-  // is 'something' mocked?
+  // is 'something' mocked or listed?
 No
  ```

 # Around